Crysis: Crysis Remastered

 A remastered version of the original Crysis was announced on April 16, 2020, and is the first game in the series to be self-published by Crytek.
 The Nintendo Switch version was released first, on July 23, 2020.
 The PlayStation 4, Xbox One, and PC versions were initially supposed to launch on the same date, but were delayed to September 18, 2020.

-On June 1, 2021 Crytek has announced that, following Crysis Remastered, both Crysis 2 and Crysis 3 were similarly updated and will be released as part of Crysis Remastered Trilogy.
+On June 1, 2021 Crytek announced that, following Crysis Remastered, both Crysis 2 and Crysis 3 were similarly updated and will be released as part of Crysis Remastered Trilogy.
 The bundle launched on October 15, 2021, on Nintendo Switch, PlayStation 4, Xbox One and PC.
 Each game is also available for purchase individually.

 Crysis 4

 In January 2022, Crytek announced the 4th installment of the franchise on their social network platforms.
-The game is in its early stages of development and no storyline has been announced.
+On February 12, 2025, it was announced that the game has been on hold since Q3 2024.

 Novels

 Crysis: Legion

 Peter Watts authored a novelization of Crysis 2, Crysis: Legion, which was released in March 2011.
+The story expands on the idea that the Ceph are not the alien's actual fighting force, but rather carekeepers akin to gardeners.

 Crysis: Escalation

-A tie-in novel, Crysis: Escalation, by Gavin G. Smith is meant to bridge the events of Crysis 2 and Crysis 3.
+A tie-in novel, Crysis: Escalation, by Gavin Smith is meant to bridge the events of Crysis 2 and Crysis 3.

 The novel covers Alcatraz and his ultimate fate after being assimilated with Prophet.
 After briefly taking control of his body and using it to visit his relatives for the last time, Alcatraz is persuaded by Prophet to give up his body for him which Alcatraz reluctantly agrees.

 Other media

 Board game

-A turn-based strategy board game based on the Crysis mythos, subtitled Analogue Edition, is being developed by Frame6.
+A turn-based strategy board game based on the Crysis mythos, subtitled Analogue Edition, was being developed by Frame6.
 A Kickstarter campaign was held, but eventually cancelled following a decision over the funding and marketing.